Safe airspace for all

 If you are a commercial drone operator, flying your drone as part of your work or for commercial gain, you must hold a Permission for Commercial Operations (PfCO) qualification, issued by the Civil Aviation Authority (CAA).

-If you want to fly your drone inside any aerodrome Flight Restriction Zone (FRZ), or your preferred flight plan includes flying through any part of a FRZ, you are required by law to seek and obtain air traffic control permission in advance.
+If you want to fly your drone inside any aerodrome Flight Restriction Zone (FRZ), or your preferred flight plan includes flying through any part of an FRZ, you are required by law to seek and obtain air traffic control permission in advance.
+This can be done by filing an application on https://nsf.nats.aero.

 All drone pilots are responsible for their aircraft at all times and it’s important that everyone flies safely and responsibly.